evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 # How it works

-Here is the general flow.
+Here is the general flow:
 * **Input data**.
 Prepare data as a Pandas DataFrame.
 This will be your `current` data to run evaluations for.
 For some checks, you may need a second `reference` dataset.
 Check the [input data requirements](../input-data/data-requirements.md).
 * **Schema mapping**.
 Define your data schema using [Column Mapping](../input-data/column-mapping.md).
 Optional, but highly recommended.
 * **Define the Report**.
 Create a `Report` object and list the selected `metrics`.